I can’t tell you how many times I used to google “how to stop comparing yourself…”

 If we spend these years (even just some moments of these years) comparing ourselves to our earlier versions, one day we will look up and realize that comparison has stolen big joy that we could’ve been holding all along.

-When you find yourself in these moments of comparison, stop and create a space for gratitude.
+When you find yourself in these moments of comparison and wonder how to stop comparing yourself, the best thing you can do is create a space for gratitude.

 Be grateful for the older versions of yourself who have gotten you to where you are today and savor the small, ordinary moments that you’re in now.
 Those ordinary moments are the fabric of your life.
 And those moments are paving the way for future versions of yourself.